Updated February 2019

 - Extreme Wind bag.
 Minimum weight is 1200 grams

-- Or alternatively to extreme wind bag: Tents and regular windbag
+- Or alternatively to extreme wind bag: Tent and regular windbag

-- Tau to attach to the sled in areas where you can meet the reindeer.
+- Rope to attach the participant to the sled in areas where there may be reindeer.

-Mandatory equipment that is lost or destroyed may be supplemented / replaced from deposit box / outsiders.
-The equipment must be submitted to TD / race director / checkpoint controller to approve the replacement / replacement.
-Used dog socks, batteries, trash bags, fuel for boil / primus are excluded and may be replaced if necessary from the storage bag / outsiders.
+Mandatory equipment that is lost or destroyed may be supplemented / replaced from depot bag / outsiders.
+The equipment must be submitted to TD / race director / checkpoint controller in order to pre-approve the replacement.
+Used dog booties, batteries, trash bags, fuel for cooker / primus are excluded and may be replaced if necessary from the depot bag / outsiders.